smarttdm/ebaas.github.io/_posts/2017-6-3-InstallMLStudio.markdown

 Download ML Studio setup from <a class="post-link" href="https://ebaas.github.io/download/">here</a>, run the downloaded ML Studio setup, follow the steps until the installation is complete.
 Then, launch the ML Studio by clicking the ML Studio icon on your desktop.

-## Examples
+## Getting Started

-The best way to experiment the ML Studio is to open one of examples located at <code>C:\Program Files\Ebaas\MLStudio\Examples</code>, assuming you installed the software on the default path.
+The best way to get started with the ML Studio is to open one of examples located at <code>C:\Program Files\Ebaas\MLStudio\Examples</code>, assuming you installed the software on the default path.

 <img src="{{'/assets/img/2017-06-06-Fig5.png' | prepend: site.baseurl }}" alt="">
 Figure1. - ML Studio Tool loaded with an example